 The practice was already an AAPM member which gave Fiona her initial opportunities to attend the many local seminars for the first time.
 Quickly realising the rewards and benefits of being a member Fiona then joined the AAPM WA Branch Committee to be able to contribute professionally to the association.

-Fiona is Western Australia’s representative on the Board and is currently serving her second term on the board for her State.
+Fiona is Western Australia’s Director on the Board and is currently serving her second term on the board for her State.

 Jackie Beer was a career banker for twenty years involved in Regional Manager, Senior Business Banking and Credit Manager Roles and served on National Taskforces.

 Since starting her career in Practice Management Jackie has been instrumental in the establishment of two rural General Practices, which have had a significant focus on indigenous health while engaging a full range of General Practice services to the local community.

 Jackie is currently a Practice Manager on the outskirts of Bundaberg at an accredited General Practice and Aboriginal Health Service.

 Jackie has completed a Bachelor of Commerce (Accounting), Master of Management and the Leadership Journey Program through the Australian Graduate School of Management.
 She then completed a Diploma of Practice Management.